Dr Rita Zrenner

 The need of a plant for purine (ATP) and pyrimidine (UTP, UDP) nucleotides varies depending on the tissue and the physiological and developmental state.
 Not only the control of overall energy charge is crucial for plant metabolism but a tight regulation of the specific purine and pyrimidine nucleotide pools is also needed.
 However, little is known about the regulation of nucleotide turnover and energy transfer between nucleotides in plants.

-The aim of our research is to elucidate the interdependence between nucleotide and sugar metabolism in plant growth and development.
+The aim of the research was to elucidate the interdependence between nucleotide and sugar metabolism in plant growth and development.